Peter Tyndall: Career

+Tyndall has an M.Sc. degree in Strategic Management from Cardiff University.

 Ombudsman

 Tyndall was nominated in November 2013.
 He received his warrant of appointment from president Michael D. Higgins on 2 December 2013.
 He was reappointed in 2019.

+As Ombudsman, Tyndall was an ex officio member of the Standards in Public Office Commission.

-As Ombudsman Peter Tyndall published a number of reports including:
+As Ombudsman, Peter Tyndall published a number of reports including: